 Rocky II (1979)

 That is not to say that Rocky II hasn't got anything to offer.
-For all its silliness, the film isn't directly exploitive.
+For all its silliness, the film isn't directly exploitative.
 It has a message, even if it's a sophomoric one.
 And it has the feel-goodness that characterized Rocky, even if it is somewhat restricted by this film's inferior quality.
-Even the fighting is notably less realistic and dynamic than in most other entries in the series.
-That sound editing was never going to win anyone an Oscar, that's for sure.
+Unfortunately, the fighting is notably less realistic and dynamic than in most other entries in the series.
+That sound editing was certainly never going to win anyone an Oscar.